y3nr1ng/sml/README.md

 conda activate sml-dev
 ```

-Next, we need to install a local copy of it.
+Next, we need to install a local copy of it,

 ## Running the tests